bobataylor/bicycle_turn_signal/README.md

 ## Status
 The first hardware prototype is up and running.
-- The turn signal buttons need replaced with something more tactile
+- ~~The turn signal buttons need replaced with something more tactile~~ (Turns out a few coding changes fixed the feel)
-- The turn signal indicator needs to be more obvious
+- ~~The turn signal indicator needs to be more obvious~~ (Using the board's built in LED works just fine)
 - ~~Turning on the left signal should disable the right one and vice versa~~
 - ~~Blinking speed needs to be slowed (250ms to 333ms?)~~

+There's still some work in tidying up the cabling and hardware placement to take care of, but at this point the code is essentially finished.